bioinfo2019/qual-recal/README.md

 **Analysis Pipeline**

-There is a bash script, recal_bamfile.sh, that drives the process of
+There is a bash script, *mapping.sh*, that drives the process of

-* Simulating genomes
+* Simulating genomes and reads
 * Mapping reads
 * Extracting features

-* Training models
+Another bash script, *recal.sh*, handles

-* Predicting bad reads
+* Generating a recalibrated BAM file
-* Calling SNPs
+* Calling SNPs with the original and recalibrated BAM files
-* Collecting statistics
+* Comparing the resulting VCF files

-Paths to data and programs can be set in the bash script.
+Paths to data and programs can be set in the bash scripts.